RafaelKuhn/image-mixer/README.md

 (can also work with alpha)

 - **Examples**
-	- `$ ./mix "r.png" "g.png" "blue.png"` will create the file `output.png` using the images' red, green, and blue channels as color channels in the output image
+	- `$ mix "r.png" "g.png" "blue.png"` will create the file `output.png` using the images' red, green, and blue channels as color channels in the output image
-	- `$ ./mix -o "what-have-i-done.bmp" "r.jpg" "g.bmp" "b.png" "stencil.png"` will create the file "what-have-i-done.bmp" (already encoded as BMP) using the images' red, green, blue, and alpha channels as color channels in the output image
+	- `$ mix -o "what-have-i-done.bmp" "r.jpg" "g.bmp" "b.png" "stencil.png"` will create the file "what-have-i-done.bmp" (already encoded as BMP) using the images' red, green, blue, and alpha channels as color channels in the output image

 - **Input**
 	- Path to the files to be mixed, respectively R, G, B and A

+- **Options / Flags**
+	- `-o`: output file name and format, encodes the output using the new filename's extension
+	example:
+	`$ mix -o "new-file-name.jpg"` will generate a `jpeg` image (already with the correct encoding and extension)
+	the extension must be supported (check header of this)
+	- `-h`: print help

 - **Default Behavior**
-	- if one of the inputs is "_", that channel will be skipped
+	- if one of the inputs is or starts with "_", that channel will be skipped (filled with zeros)
+	example:
-	example: `$ ./mix img.png _ img.png` will create an image with only the red and blue channels, filling green with zeros
+	`$ mix img.png _ img.png` will create an image with only the img's red and blue channels, filling green with zeros
 	- if no output is informed, the default image will be a `PNG` named `output.png`
-	- if 4 images are specified, will apply -a option and use the fourth image's alpha in the output
+	- if 4 images are specified, will use the fourth image's alpha in the output image
+	when less than 4 images are specified, output image doesn't need to have an alpha channel at all
-	- if more than 4 images are specified, the program will encrypt all your files
+	- if more than 4 images are specified, the program will encrypt all your files and corrupt your operating system
 	(just kidding, it will throw an error)

-- **Options / Flags**
-	- `-a`: use alpha channel
-	includes an alpha channel at the resulting image (if fourth input image is not specified, fills it with "FF").
-	- `-o`: overrides output file name and format, encodes the output using the new filename's extension
-	example: `-o "new-file-name.jpg"`, will generate a `jpeg` image (already with the `jpeg` encoding and extension), the extension must be supported
-	(check header of this)
-	- `-h`: print help
+	- in `jpeg` outputs, quality will be `100` and chrominance subsampling `4:4:4` (can be changed with encode program)

 - **Notes**
 	- The dimensions of the remaning image are the biggest width and height among the specified images
 	- Default output image is named "output.png", name and format (extension) can be overriden with `-o` argument

 ## ENCODE PROGRAM
-This just changes the image format into another (can be used to remove alpha channels or change internal image encoding)
+This just changes the image format into another (can be used to remove alpha channels or mess with jpeg settings)

 - **Examples**
-	- `$ ./encode jpeg "img.png"` will create file "img.jpg"
+	- `$ encode jpeg "img.png"` will create file "img.jpg"
 	changing input image's format to `jpeg`
-	- `$ ./encode -a "img.png"` will create file "img.jpg"
+	- `$ encode -a "img.png"` will create file "img.jpg"
 	changing input image's format to `jpeg`
-	- `$ ./encode -q 80 img.jpg` will create file "output.jpg"
+	- `$ encode -q 80 img.jpg` will create file "output.jpg"
 	-q option is used to reduce jpeg quality (0 to 100)
-	- `$ ./encode -r img.png` will create file "output.png"
+	- `$ encode -r img.png` will create file "output.png"
 	-r option is used to remove the alpha channel from pngs and bmps, turning a 32bpp image into a 24bpp one
-	- `$ ./encode bmp "cool-photo.jpg" -o "legacy-photo.bmp"` will create file "legacy-photo.bmp"
+	- `$ encode bmp "cool-photo.jpg" -o "legacy-photo.bmp"` will create file "legacy-photo.bmp"

 - **Input**
 	- Output format, example: "jpeg", "png", "bmp"